-Aurora is a women-only leadership development programme provided by the Leadership Foundation for Higher Education in the UK.
+Aurora is a women-only leadership development programme provided by Advance HE.
 It is a unique partnership initiative bringing together leadership experts and higher education institutions to take positive action to address the under-representation of women in leadership positions in the sector.
 NUI Galway provide internal funding each year for a number of employees to attend the programme.

 For the individual participant, Aurora provides:

 An introduction to leadership in higher education

 An opportunity to identify and build a leadership identity

 Thought-provoking and challenging materials and activities

 A network of early career women from across the sector

 An in-house mentor for on-going support and guidance